ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The "transfer" type dialog only captures the roles, operations and events of the parties and the dialog setup.
 It does not capture the purpose or reason for the transfer as that is analysis to be captures in the analysis section of the Vcon after the conversation has occurred.

-### campaign

-In a contact center scenario, a dialog may be initiated as part of a campaign or set of dialogs initiated with a common goal or focus or to be handled or treated in a specific way.
-The campaign parameter is string that may be used as a label or foreign key in reference to an external specification for how the communication is to be initiated, handled or treated.
-In some case it may be appropriate to attached the campaign data as an Attachment Object.

-* campaign: "String" (optional)

-### interaction_type

-* interaction_type "String" (optional)

-TODO: add enumerated values from JDR

-### interaction_id

-In a contact center scenario, interactions with a party are often labeled with an identifier.
-In some case the interaction is contained in a single dialog.
-In others there may be multiple dialogs (e.g. messages or calls) that are all part of a single interaction.
-There may also be many interactions for a single conversation or vCon.
-The interaction parameter is used as a label or foreign key in reference to the interaction ID.

-* interaction_id "String" (optional)

-### skill

-A contact center may service multiple purposes or customers.
-In this scenario it is important to label the conversation segment or dialog.
-The agent or automata which services the dialog are required to have a specific skill.
-To facilitate this in a vCon dialog, the skill parameter is provided.
-The string values of the skill parameter are contact center specific.

-* skill "String" (optional)

 ### application